wistia/wistia-open-docs/_posts/2012-07-03-transcripts.md

 title: Create an Interactive Transcript for your Wistia Video
 layout: post
 category: Embedding
+description: Wistia has partnered with 3PlayMedia to provide an awesome feature: transcripts.
+These transcripts, which are linked to the videos word for word, provide your viewers with an incredible and easy way to follow along with the content of your video.
 post_intro: <p>Transcripts are an incredible way for viewers to follow the content of your video.
 Our transcripts are also linked word by word to your video, so your viewers can jump ahead (or rewind) by simply clicking on a specific word in the transcript.
 The transcripts can also be indexed as part of your video sitemap, which makes the transcript extremely powerful for SEO purposes.
 See more about our transcript product on the <a href="http://wistia.com/product/transcripts">transcripts tour page</a>.</p><p>So how do you go about creating a transcript?
 This quick tutorial will show you the way.</p>
 ---